Health insurance in Germany: the intro you should really read first

 - If you are an exchange student from the EU, your EHIC card will be enough.
 Not need to have a local provider.

-Good to know: if you were with private insurance as a student, it is possible to switch to public again when you start to work in a job.
-If you can’t find a job right away and become unemployed, you can apply for ALG2 benefits, which pays for those costs too.
+- If you were with private insurance as a student, it is possible to switch to public again when you start to work in a job.

 German health insurance when unemployed